agrawalsmart7/scodescanner/README.md

 3) Then this tool runs semgrep and use the temp directory as config path and start scanning the code.

+## Semgrep Errors you should know?

+1) There are some errors you might face when running the tool -

+`Error while running rules: 'utf-8' codec can't decode byte 0xe2 in position 3622: invalid continuation byte` <br>This means that some of your file is not PHP even if the extension is `.php`, so you need proper formated of PHP files (which of-course modern IDE also alerts you)

+2) If you face any error related to this:-

+`Error while running rules: Separator is not found, and chunk exceed the limit`

+Again its semgrep error, and it generate because of running huge number of rules on huge number of files -

 ## Want to Create Rules?

 There are two types of rules you can create and those are differ by their file name -